lbutry/nii2stl_docker/README.md

 1) Create a new folder (e.g.: home)
 2) Copy your FreeSurfer 'license.txt' file and your brain T1w image (.nii or .nii.gz) into the folder
 3) Navigate inside the terminal to the folder: `cd /path/to/folder`
+4) Run the command below

 **Usage:** `docker run -t -v ./:/app/share <image> <options>`

 **Example for default use**
 - Mac/Linux: `docker run -t -v ./:/app/share lbutry/nii2stl -t1w brain.nii.gz`
 - Windows: `docker run -t -v .\/:/app/share lbutry/nii2stl -t1w brain.nii.gz`

+The default run will take several hours to complete.

 **Example for advanced use**